KyleRui0202/acme-wines/readme.md

 Moreover, there are also configuration files specified for this application in the `config/` folder.
 One is `ordercsv` which contains basic configuration about the order CSV to be uploaded, and the other one is `validation`, in which you may configure the validators and their specific validattions rules for order importing.

+To launch the application you also need to set the document root to the `public/` folder for your server configiration.

 ## How To Use